DuqueDeTuring/books2explore/readme.md

 - Misery, Stephen King
 - Mobile Robots: Inspiration to Implementation, Second Edition by Joseph L. Jones, Bruce A. Seiger
 - Modern Physics by Paul A. Tipler, Ralph Llewellyn  |
-- MONOPOLIZED, by David Dayen
+- Monopolized, by David Dayen
 - Moon Lander: How We Developed the Apollo Lunar Module (Smithsonian History of Aviation and Spaceflight ) by Thomas J. Kelly
 - Moondust: In Search of the Men Who Fell to Earth by Andrew Smith
 - Moral Mazes: The World of Corporate Managers by Robert Jackall